greenglobal/bagisto-package-product/README.md

 - Admin able custom products listing or show parent products only
 - Admin able custom config product types suiable with your project
 - Auto fill name, url key for variants
+- Admin able set value channel as default and hidden it

 ## Using bagisto products